scandum/rotate/README.md

 Conjoined Triple Reversal Rotation
 ----------------------------------
 The conjoined triple reversal rotation (aka trinity rotation) is derived from the triple reversal rotation.
-Rather than three seperate reversals it conjoins the three reversals, improving locality.
+Rather than three seperate reversals it conjoins the three reversals, improving locality and reducing the number of moves.
 Optionally, if the smallest side is smaller than 8 elements it skips the trinity rotation and performs an auxiliary rotation on stack memory.
 ```c
 ┌──────────────────────────┬─────────────────┐
 │ 1  2  3  4  5  6  7  8  9│10 11 12 13 14 15│